Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

 \textbf{Adversarial training:} Adversarial training \cite{goodfellow2015explaining} is a popular defense method using a mixture of normal and adversarial examples for training.
 The additional set of adversarial examples provides information regarding adversarial `outliers' to improve model performance against adversarial attacks.
 Equation \ref{eqn:adversarialtraining} shows the objective function for adversarial training where $J'$ is the modified loss function.

-\textbf{Limitation of adversarial training:} Adversarial training can overfit to perturbation samples used for training \cite{akhtar2018threat} and is, therefore, unsuitable for scalability \cite{kurakin2016adversarial}.
-An ensemble adversarial training method can address this limitation \cite{tramer2017ensemble} where the training set is augmented with different perturbation obtained from attacks on several pre-trained models to avoid the degeneration of minimum of an adversarial training with single perturbation.
+Adversarial training can overfit to perturbation samples used for training \cite{akhtar2018threat} and is unsuitable for scalability \cite{kurakin2016adversarial}.
+An ensemble adversarial training method can address the first limitation \cite{tramer2017ensemble} where the training set is augmented with different perturbations obtained from attacks on several pre-trained models.
 Kurakin et al. address the second limitation in \cite{kurakin2016adversarial} by proposing an improved version of adversarial learning suitable for large-scale datasets like ImageNet.
 The input datasets are grouped into batches of original and adversarial samples before training.
-The objective function is additionally modified to address the relative contribution of adversarial examples in each batch.